Helping Our Mental Health Community

 Youth are taught about the employment, scholarship, and business opportunities that Golf offers.
 Additionally, the youth are held accountable for their obedient and team player attitudes.

 M.I. appreciates the opportunity to raise the “consciousness” of not only our communities, but especially the youth.
-Please visit www.mimotherskeeper.com “file archive” at the bottom of the website’s home page for more information.
+Please visit www.mimotherskeeper.com “File archive” in the Resources tab located in the main menu.

 Weekly 2-hour teen outreach program that provides a safe atmosphere for addressing positive & preventative solutions for feelings of suicide, gun violence & other crimes to include bullying; substance abuse, promiscuity, molestation, sex trafficking and other issues surrounding the teen community.